 So simply put, with indiopathic postpranidal syndrome, your blood glucose levels may look normal, but you have some, or all, of the exact symptoms as reactive hypoglycemia.
 So keep this in mind as your doctors test your blood and tell you that you are "fine".
 Just because your glucose levels have a normal reading doesn't mean things are exactly "normal".

 I eventually learned that the treatment for idiopathic postprandial syndrome and reactive hypoglycemia are basically the same.
 So the same rules apply for both.

 [Top of Page]

-Throughout my battle with reactive hypoglycemia, I've learned a lot, and a lot of what I have learned has come through trial and error and pure experience.
+Throughout my battle with reactive hypoglycemia, I've learned a lot, and a lot of what I have learned has come through trial and error, and pure experience.
 So is there a reactive hypoglycemia cure?
-Well there isn't exactly a cure, but reactive hypoglycemia can definitely be controlled.
+Well there isn't exactly a cure, but reactive hypoglycemia can definitely be controlled—and through control, beaten.